School of Business

 MIST 4220 - Special Topics and Research in Information (3 Credits)

 Designed to provide senior students with an opportunity to conduct research projects for publication in journals.
 Students will investigate new trends in Information Systems business and industry, Information Systems curricula, and Information Systems research.
-Offered: Spring.

 Restrictions: